-Woodinville (King County) is an affluent, rapidly growing Seattle suburb located approximately 20 miles northeast of downtown Seattle; its population in the 2010 census was 10,938.
+Woodinville in eastern King County is an affluent, rapidly growing suburb located approximately 20 miles northeast of downtown Seattle; its population in the 2010 census was 10,938.
 Named after the first non-Native family to settle there in 1871, Woodinville developed into a rural community and stayed that way for much of the next century.
 Urbanization arrived in the late 1970s, and the city incorporated in 1993.
-In 1976 Woodinville’s first winery, Chateau Ste.
-Michelle, opened, and today (2011) the city is home to several dozen wineries and tasting rooms, as well as a brewery and several distilleries.
+In 1976 Woodinville's first winery, Chateau Ste.
+Michelle, opened, and by 2011 the city was home to several dozen wineries and tasting rooms, as well as a brewery and several distilleries.

-Native Americans were the first residents of the Sammamish River, which runs from Lake Sammamish at Redmond through Woodinville before emptying into Lake Washington at Kenmore.
-The tribe that lived along the river was a subgroup of the Duwamish Tribe that called itself s-tsah-PAHBSH, meaning “willow people,” and they lived off of fish from the river and lakes, supplementing their diet with wildlife, wapato bulbs, and berries.
+The Sammamish River, which runs from Lake Sammamish at Redmond through Woodinville before emptying into Lake Washington at Kenmore, was long home to a subgroup of the Duwamish Tribe who called themselves s-tsah-PAHBSH, meaning "willow people."
+Fish from the river and lakes were a mainstay of the local diet, supplemented by hunting wildlife and cultivating and gathering wapato bulbs, berries, and other foods.
 Some historical accounts say there was an Indian village at the mouth of Bear Creek where it intersects with the Sammamish River, near today’s NE 175th Street in the western part of Woodinville.

 Some of the willow people joined a Native American attack on the village of Seattle in January 1856.
-But tribal members were later “relocated” to Fort Kitsap and the Port Madison Reservation.
+Tribal members were later “relocated” to Fort Kitsap and the Port Madison Reservation.
 Their descendants lived on the Suquamish and Tulalip Indian reservations.